Updated July 24, 2023

 |Buying option||In a financing option, a buyer is provided with the buying option with respect to a particular asset once he or she makes the required payment for the same.||In a leasing option, a leasing company or a lessee is not vested with the buying option as he is only required to make rental payments against the use of the asset during the lease period.
 However, the leasing company is provided with the option of purchasing the asset during the completion of a lease period.|

-A financing option is a mechanism in which a buyer purchases an asset of his or her choice and avails the installment option for clearing off the payments of the same.
-In this way, the buyer will not be required to make the total payment all at once and he or she can clear the total amount by making timely installments.
-On the other hand, leasing option is a mechanism of borrowing whereby a lessee chooses to lease a property of a lessor on behalf of a third party or a customer in return of a monthly rent amount that is supposed to be paid for a fixed period of time as defined in the contract made between both the parties.
+A financing option is a mechanism in which a buyer purchases an asset of his or her choice and avails of the installment option for clearing off the payments of the same.
+In this way, the buyer will not be required to make the total payment all at once, and he or she can clear the total amount by making timely installments.
+On the other hand, the leasing option is a mechanism of borrowing whereby a lessee chooses to lease a property of a lessor on behalf of a third party or a customer in return for a monthly rent amount that is supposed to be paid for a fixed period of time as defined in the contract made between both the parties.

 This is a guide to Finance vs Lease.
-Here we discuss the difference between Finance vs Lease, along with key differences, infographics, & comparison table.
+Here we discuss the difference between Finance vs Lease, along with key differences, infographics, & a comparison table.
 You can also go through our other related articles to learn more–